Aktau

-Aktau is known for its unique block address system.
-Almost no streets in Aktau have names; instead, addresses generally consist of three numbers: the district number (also known as micro-region/micro-district/block), the building number, and the apartment number.
-This is because Aktau was originally planned as a camp for the workers of the oil industry.
+Aktau (/ˌɑːkˈtaʊ/, /UKalsoˌækˈtaʊ/; Ақтау, [ɑqtɑ́w]) is a major port city in southwestern Kazakhstan, on the eastern shore of the Caspian Sea.
+Aktau is on the Mangyshlak Peninsula in the Mangystau Region.

+Known for its strategic location on the Caspian Sea, Aktau is a port, playing a key role in the region's maritime trade, particularly oil and gas exports.
+The city’s economic growth is largely driven by the oil and energy sectors, being one of Kazakhstan's primary sources of oil.
+This economic focus has shaped the city's development, with many of its inhabitants working in the energy industry.

+Aktau is also known for its coastal beauty, with beaches and scenic views of the Caspian Sea providing opportunities for leisure and tourism.

+Etymology

+The name of the city, meaning "white hills", comes from the hills that separate Mangyshlak Peninsula and Buzachi Peninsula.
+From 1964 to 1991, the city was named Shevchenko, after the Ukrainian poet Taras Shevchenko, who was exiled nearby in a settlement about 100 km to the northwest.

 History

+The area of present-day Aktau has been inhabited since the Neolithic period.
+Archaeological evidence from the surrounding Mangystau region includes ancient necropolises such as Beket-Ata and Shakpak-Ata, sacred underground mosques carved into limestone, which reflect the spiritual and cultural traditions of early Turkic and pre-Islamic civilizations.
+Additionally, the region lay along key branches of the ancient Silk Road, serving as a strategic point between Central Asia and the Caspian Sea.

 The territory of what is now Aktau was once inhabited by ancient tribes of Scythians.
 Archeological finds in the area include old settlements and utensils.
-The current territory of Mangystau hosted a spur route of the northern silk road, which resulted in the founding of several Sufi shrines in Aktau's vicinity.
+The current territory of Mangystau Region hosted a spur route of the northern silk road, which resulted in the founding of several Sufi shrines in Aktau's vicinity.
 However, the area had very little population prior to Soviet times and no cities of any relevancy, almost certainly due to the scarcity of fresh water.

+Soviet period

 In 1958, uranium prospectors settled the site of modern Aktau, naming the settlement Melovoye after the bay on which it stood.
 After the development of the uranium deposits was started, the settlement was closed and renamed Guryev-20.
 In 1963, its closed status was lifted, town status was granted, and the name was changed to Aktau.
 However, in 1964 it was given yet another name, Shevchenko, to honor the Ukrainian poet Taras Shevchenko who spent 1850–1857 in political exile in Novopetrovskoye, about 100 km to the northwest.
-This Ukrainian name for the city may have been granted due to the large number of Ukrainian workers who settled in the city.
-Their descendants are often easily identifiable to this day with many having surnames ending in '-enko'.
-After the dissolution of the Soviet Union and Kazakhstan gaining independence, the name Aktau was restored in 1991, but the city's airport still retains SCO as its IATA code.

-The Mosque of Chahbagota's most surprising is that Islam has prohibited the depiction of humans or portions of their bodies but the portrayal of man's palm is represented at the walls of this mosque with lotus flowers.